hep-gc/docker/external_cloud/separated_containers/single_host/README.md

     NETWORK_INTERFACE = [your public IP address]

-2. Start the condor and cloudscheduler services using the docker-compose up command from the current (single_host) directory.
+2. Start the condor and cloudscheduler services using the docker-compose up command from the current (external_cloud/separated_containers/single_host) directory.
 Optionally, you can name the project to something other than the default single_host (the name of the current working directory).
-The example below sets the project name to cs using the -p option in docker-compose:
+The example below sets the project name to "cs" using the -p option in docker-compose:

     ~~~~
     $ docker-compose -p cs up &